 \hrule

 \item \textbf{Select optimal stopping iteration:} Select \( t_{\mathrm{stop}}^* \) as the boosting iteration that is associated with the smallest final prediction error.

-\item \textbf{Final model fitting:} Impute the full dataset with missing values, resulting in \(M\) complete training datasets, and center the covariates independently within each imputed dataset.
+\item \textbf{Final model fitting:} Impute the full dataset with missing values \(M\) times using the chosen imputation procedure, which imputes missing values in \(\boldsymbol{X}\) using only \(\boldsymbol{X}\) (never \(\boldsymbol{y}\)), resulting in \(M\) complete training datasets.
+Subsequently, compute grand covariate means by averaging across the \(M\) imputed datasets and center each dataset using these means.
 Then, run \texttt{MIBoost} on these datasets for \(t_{\mathrm{stop}}^*\) boosting iterations to obtain the final model.

 \end{enumerate}